-York is a high-performing, research intensive Russell Group university and one of the world’s premier institutions for inspirational and life-changing research.
+- The University of York is a prestigious Russell Group university with a global reputation for inspirational and life-changing research.

 - Eight of the University’s academic departments were ranked in the top five for their subject while 12 were in the top ten in terms of research impact*.

-- York is ranked the safest of all universities in England and Wales in the The Complete University Guide 2016 – top 10 universities in England and Wales with low crime levels table.
+- It is also ranked as the safest city-based university in England and Wales in The Complete University Guide 2020

 Study at York

 - The university offers over 250 undergraduate degrees as well as postgraduate taught and research degrees across sciences, arts and humanities, and social sciences

 - We are home to a large number of world-renowned research institutes, centres and facilities, which act as a focus for interdisciplinary research

 - Students will study with leading academics carrying out pioneering research